How-To Make Kefir and Recipes

 This particular hemp pouch was rendered from hemp-bark [not thread], unwound from strong commercial hemp rope.

-Next is a method that may be useful for making kefir without the use of an external strainer.
-This involves using the jar for making and straining the kefir.
-I feel that this system is a closely related to the way kefir was traditionally made, because some previous kefir from the last batch is always left in the jar to be mixed in with fresh milk for the next batch.
-This system may be useful for those who do not wish to wash their grains between milk changes--- a wishy-washy affair!
+Next is a method that involves using the jar for making and straining the kefir.
+I feel that this system is a closely related to the way kefir was traditionally made, because some previous kefir from the last batch is always left in the jar to be mixed in with fresh milk for the following batch.

 The lid becomes the strainer which is placed on the jar to strain the kefir.
 It's then removed and washed.

-You need to agitate the kefir just before each straining.
-This is to help reduce clumps of curd into a smooth, liquid consistency, making it easier to strain through the meshing.
+You need to stir the kefir just before each straining.
+This is to help reduce clumps of curd into a smooth, liquid consistency, making it easier to strain through the mesh.

-There are also sprouting jars or just lids commercially available, with a similar meshing as in the photo, as par of the lid.
-They come in different mesh size, so you can purchase the size that works best for you.
+There are also sprouting jars or just lids commercially available, with a similar mesh as shown in the photo, as part of the lid.
+They come in different mesh-hole size, so you can purchase the size that works best for you.
 They are made to fit a mason jar, so if you already have the correct jar and lid, then all you need is the mesh.
 Some come in nylon and some are stainless steel mesh.
 I recommend the stainless steel brands.
 Google for sprouting lids.

 Other systems that I've experimented with, and which with some adjustment have given reasonable results, is the use of a tea infuser.
 As the photo is self explanatory, there is little need to elaborate further.